How to Prepare Your Products for the Holidays

 Depending on who your target market is, there are different trends you can look into and give them a fresh spin (or start your own).
 Ugly Christmas sweaters are still a huge thing, so if you have an amusing design in your mind, put in on a sweatshirt or a hoodie.
 You can always experiment with different products too.

-If you’re a Printful user, play around with our mockup generator.
+If you’re a Printful user, play around with our Design Maker.
 We recently added new seasonal shapes and clipart that you can use to jazz up your products.

 5. Check your print files